kaiferrall/soundBook/README.md

     Features Include:
         Frontend and Backend authentication.
         Profiles include a bio, tags, followers and following, and a personal music library.
+        Access to Spotify's music library to build your personal library.
         Infinite scrolling post feed.
         Threads, a private feed of posts based on a common topic.